UUDigitalHumanitieslab/perfectextractor/README.md

 ## Dutch Parallel Corpus

 The script has been tested with the [Dutch Parallel Corpus](http://www.kuleuven-kulak.be/DPC).
 This corpus consists of three languages: Dutch, French and English.
-The configuration can be found in `config\dpc.cfg`.
+The configuration for this corpus can be found in `config\dpc.cfg`.
+An example document from this corpus is included in the `tests\data` directory.